az-cat/az-hpcapps/README.md

 GitHub repo, the deploy\_nfs.json file builds a virtual network and an NFS server with a 1 TB data disk.

-> **IMPORTANT: This step is mandatory as virtual machine pools will be created
+> **IMPORTANT**: This step is mandatory as virtual machine pools will be created
-> within this virtual network.**
+> within this virtual network.

 The virtual network is created with these properties: